svpipaliya/bulk-rnaseq/snakemake/README.md

 User should also be familiar with high performance computing job submission and SLURM workload manager.
 Refer to the [SLURM documentation](https://slurm.schedmd.com/documentation.html) to get started or contact your local institutional IT adminstrator for guidance.

 ## Installation on HPC (SLURM) :battery:
 - Requires `conda` to be installed in your home directory.
-Suggested Miniconda build for running this workflow: [Miniconda3-latest-Linux-x86_64.sh](https://docs.conda.io/projects/conda/en/latest/user-guide/install/linux.html)
+Suggested Miniconda build for running this workflow: `wget` [Miniconda3-latest-Linux-x86_64.sh](https://docs.conda.io/projects/conda/en/latest/user-guide/install/linux.html)
-  -   On your login node run
+  -   After download, on the login node run
   ```
   bash Miniconda3-latest-Linux-x86_64.sh
   ```